-Sue: If Bonnie was his companion at this point, the Doctor wouldn’t stand a chance.
-She’d get pulled into the… Oh, he was rubbish, too.
+Sue: If Bonnie was his companion at this point, the Doctor wouldn’t stand a bloody chance.
+She’d get pulled into the… Oh, it turns out he was rubbish, too.
 Is that it, then?
 Does Sylvester McCoy take over now?

-The Sixth Doctor is still alive, but if the Valeyard has his way, he won’t be for very much longer.
+The Sixth Doctor is still alive, but if the Valeyard has his way he won’t be around much longer.

-Sue: It sounds like Jekyll and Hyde to me.
+Sue: This sounds like Jekyll and Hyde to me.
 But I thought the Master was supposed to be the Doctor’s dark side?
-We don’t need another dark side running around.
+We don’t need another dark side running about the place.

 The Doctor and Glitz are rescued by the Master.

 Sue: The Master doesn’t want any competition.
 It’s his job to be the evil side of the Doctor.
 Everybody knows that.
 I actually like the Master in this story.
-He has a decent motive for a change.
-He isn’t trying to take over the world or anything stupid like that.
+He has a decent motive for a change, and he isn’t trying to take over the world or anything stupid like that.

 The Master places the Doctor in a catatonic trance.

-Sue: The Master is flashing the colours of the Doctor’s coat directly into his eyes, all at the same time.
-Now he knows how we feel.
+Sue: The Master is simultaneously flashing all the colours of the Doctor’s coat directly into the his eyes.
+So now he knows how we feel.

 Sue: How cool is that?
 Why can’t the Doctor’s TARDIS do that?